AMWA-TV/is-device-configuration/docs/Backup & restore.md

 - Hardware revisions
 - Backup response hash
 - Timestamp
-- Whether its a full device model backup or a subset
+- Whether its a full device model backup or a partial backup

 A `device model` in the context of this specification refers to all the objects and their properties which are exposed in the configuration API.